mkhusid/chords-finder/README.md

 ## Author

-Maintained by **Maksym Khusid**, a Software Engineer and MA student of Kyiv Polytechnic Institute.
+Maintained by **Maksym Khusid**, a Senior Software Engineer and MA student of Kyiv Polytechnic Institute.

 ## General Info